 This section describes how to deploy a VM from a VM template.
-You can also create and provision a VM or clone a VM from another VM (see Create and Provision a VM - vCenter on page 46 and Clone a VM - vCenter on page 58).
+You can also create and provision a VM or clone a VM from another VM (see "Create and Provision a VM - vCenter" on page 35 and "Clone a VM - vCenter" on page 54).

-Best Practice: Use an agent-managed template.
+Use an agent-managed template.

-- 1 In the SA Client, select the Virtualization tab to display your virtualization inventory. - 2 Navigate to the VM template.
+- 1. In the SA Client, select the Virtualization tab to display your virtualization inventory. - Navigate to the VM template.

-3 Select the VM template and right-click or select the Actions menu.
-Select Deploy VM to display the Deploy VM from VM Template window (see Figure 24).
+3. Select the VM template and right-click or select the Actions menu.
+Select Deploy VM to display the Deploy VM from VM Template window (see the following figure).